RavSS/HAVK/TASKLIST.md

 - Rework the message passing system.
 Instead of having a single queue which drops the oldest messages, do it the L4 way and give each task a limited number of message slots i.e. 64.
+- Move my ATA PIO driver into user-space as a task and implement functionality into the kernel to handle the initialisation files or "modules" my bootloader puts into memory.

 #### Low priority
 - Reorganise the bootloader arguments structure and provide